 The Balinese is a variety of Siamese cat, in case you couldn't already tell.
 These lovely long-haired felines happen to produce less of the fel d 1 protein as well, making them another potential choice.
 They are going to shed though, and more than some of the other cats on the list, so if the dander is more your problem, these guys might not be optimal.

 Oriental Shorthairs are another member of the Siamese family and they have short, fine fur, making their grooming a cinch and meaning they shed less, making them a good candidate for people with allergies.
+So, if you've been asking "are oriental shorthair hypoallergenic cats", here is your answer.
 An added plus is that they kind of look like fuzzy little house elves, just look at those ears!

-So, to answer the question of which cats are hypoallergenic...
+So, to answer the questions of can cats be hypoallergenic and which cats are hypoallergenic...
 Well, none are 100%, but there are seven cat breeds listed here that come close, or as close as you're going to get.
 Some additional good news for allergy sufferers is that there is more that you can do, outside of finding the right hypoallergenic pet for you.

 You can allergy proof your house, making it just that much harder for those pesky allergens to stick around.
 I'll be going into how to do that in a future post, so be sure to check back next week for that!